sematext/docs/docs/logs/pipelines.md

 ![Processor Grok Field Extractor](../images/logs/pipelines/processor-grok.png)

 ##### Scripting
-Scripting is supported using Script processor which uses [painless](https://www.elastic.co/guide/en/elasticsearch/painless/current/painless-guide.html) language.
-Painless is a simple scripting language similar to Java.
-It can safely be used for stored scripts.
+Scripting is supported using the Script processor.
+It uses [painless](https://www.elastic.co/guide/en/elasticsearch/painless/current/painless-guide.html), a simple scripting language similar to Java.
-You can access fields using `doc` method.
-Since value type can be anything, before using it you must cast value to a specific type like: String, Integer, Double, etc.
+You can access fields using the `doc` method.
+Since the field value can be of any type, before using it you must cast the value to a specific type like: String, Integer, Double, etc.

 The following is supported: